 Even if you put the biggest amount you're allowed to in Premium Bonds, your chance of winning the million in a year is still 1 in 55,201.

 If you want to find out your chances of winning, check out our Premium Bonds Calculator.

 On the surface, Premium Bonds don't look complex.
 NS&I happily lists enough data on its website to allow anyone with a calculator to work out the chance of one bond winning a £25 prize over a month (1 in 26,000, by the way).

 To work out the chance of five thousand bonds winning £500 or more includes countless variables.
-To win £500 in one go could be one £500 prize, or five £100 prizes, or ten £50 prizes, or twenty £25 prizes; or a combination of them - making the maths incredibly complex!
+To win £500 in one go could be one £500 prize, or five £100 prizes, or ten £50 prizes, or twenty £25 prizes; or a combination - making the maths incredibly complex!

 Plus, the draws are monthly, so if you're calculating winnings over five years, it actually means you're calculating the interaction of probabilities for over 60 draws to get the various answers, making the probability virtually impenetrable.
 In the end we cracked it using a very advanced multinomial probability equation devised by a post-doctoral cosmology statistician!